 By Rick Steves

-Think small.
-Larger hotels are usually pricier than small hotels or B&Bs, partly because of taxes (for example, in Britain, once a B&B exceeds a certain revenue level, it's required to pay an extra 15 percent tax to the government).
+Stick with smaller places.
+Larger hotels are often pricier than small hotels and guesthouses, partly because of taxes (for example, in Britain, once a B&B exceeds a certain revenue level, it's required to pay an extra 20 percent tax).
 Hoteliers who pay high taxes pass their costs on to you.

 Hotels that cater to the expense-account crowd can be especially bad values.
 For example, while small hotels generally offer free Wi-Fi, expensive business-class places may charge heartily for it.
 One exception: In many northern European capitals, you can sometimes land a deeply discounted room in an upscale business-class hotel if you're there when the corporate crowd is not (summer and weekends year-round).